Skip to content

 Summary

-Public agents and pipelines provide immediate access to community-tested workflows and capabilities without the overhead of creating them yourself.
+Public agents provide immediate access to community-tested AI assistants and specialized capabilities without the overhead of creating them yourself.
 While the Public Project interface has been removed, these resources remain accessible directly from Chat, where you can:

-• ✔️ Search and add public entities using # or the Participants panel
+• ✔️ Search and add public agents using # or the Participants panel

 • ✔️ Execute them freely in your conversations